 Apple Tree Pruning in Eight Steps

-Pruning isn’t a quick process.
+How do you prune an apple tree correctly?
+Well, pruning isn’t a quick process.
 It can take a lot of work, depending on the scope of the project and the current state of your apple tree.
-The basic logic behind pruning is simple, though: Remove all dead branches, create the overall shape you desire, make detailed cuts to open up the interior canopy, and then finish with a basic trim.
+The basic logic behind it is simple, though: Remove all dead branches, create the overall shape you desire, make detailed cuts to open up the interior canopy, and then finish with a basic trim.

 - Assess your tree’s size and shape, paying careful attention to crowded or dead branches and limbs that are taller or longer than you want.
 This helps you decide what needs to be pruned and what cuts need to be made.